It's not boring! Find out the top 13 things to do in Podgorica.

 One of the best things to do in Podgorica is – you guessed it, drinking!

-You want to head over the Niagara restaurant and park there.
-This is a great place to eat by the way.
+The best way to see the falls is from Niagara restaurant.
+You can park there and walk along the river.
+This is a great place to eat too.
 They have outdoor tables by the river and serve classic Montenegro meat and fish dishes.
-They also have outdoor play areas for kids and rabbits that you can pet.
+They also have outdoor play areas and rabbits for kids.

 Just 15 minutes from Podgorica, you'll find Mountain Riders Ranch in the heart of the Komani Highlands.